Welcome!

 Eligibility

 Field trip destinations must be within the Cache NHA boundaries.
-A list of pre-approved destinations includes the Centennial Village, CSU's Environmental Learning Center, the Poudre Learning Center, and Windsor History Museum.
+A list of pre-approved destinations includes the Centennial Village, CSU's Environmental Learning Center, the Poudre Learning Center, Fort Collins Museum of Discovery, Windsor History Museum, and Colorado Youth Outdoors.
 Other destinations may be approved based on funding and how the destination ties to the mission of the program.

 Funding typically covers costs associated with transportation and/or admission.